gongahkia/nidus-core/README.md

 1. Dashboard screen
     * Users are able to see the total pool value
     * Clicking the pool value should bring users to a more in-depth screen with graphs that shows growing pool value over time
-    * Change name on Navbar to "Veritas" only
 2. Lending/Borrowing screen
     * Should show a singular market dashboard for borrowing (under juicefinance's lending) where all functionality is gatekept under logging in
     * Similar to Aave also
-3. Account screen
-    * Replace with the words "log in" or "connect to wallet" in the navbar

 Logged in user